 Why is the Motorola RAZR so expensive?

-The main reason the new Razr is so expensive is its complex hinge system and flexible OLED display inside.
-Motorola stuck with the older Snapdragon 710 chipset combined with 6GB of RAM and 128GB of storage in the new Razr.
+The new Razr is expensive because of its complex hinge system and flexible OLED display.
+Motorola stuck with the older Snapdragon 710 chipset with 6GB of RAM and 128GB of storage in the new Razr.
 A 2510mAh battery powers the phone and also has 15W TurboPower fast charging.

 Does the Motorola RAZR have a fingerprint sensor?